rvion/CushyStudio/README.md

 ## 1.3.
 Creator tools

-while **CushyStudio** can be used with a simple two pane layout `[App Form | App Outputs]`, it also comes packed with feature so you feel right at home for more complex need.
+while **CushyStudio** can be used with a simple two-pane layout `[App Form | App Outputs]`, it also comes packed with features so you feel right at home for more complex needs.
 It features a powerful dock system to organize your workspace, and a tab system to organize your content.
-It also comes with a built-in image editor, tools to compre image, etc. For ComfyUI users, it includes the full ComfyUI interface, extended with custom panels to make it easy to find and use your custom nodes.
+It also comes with a built-in image editor, tools to compile images, etc. For ComfyUI users, it includes the full ComfyUI interface, extended with custom panels to make it easy to find and use your custom nodes.

-_image 2 - showcase multiple kind of panels to illustrate that CushyStudio comes Battery-inncluded_
+_image 2 - showcase multiple kinds of panels to illustrate that CushyStudio comes Battery-inncluded_
 ![](docs/static/img/screenshots/2023-11-15-00-41-10.png)

 ## 1.4.
 The Cushy WebApp

 It doesn't exist yet, but it will be a simple companion web app made to allow you to share with one click any **Cushy Apps** with anyone, so they can run them even on mobile devices using cloud GPU.
-If you want your app to go viral, just publish your app, post the link on your preffered social platform, and let anyone use cloud GPUs to run your app.
+If you want your app to go viral, just publish your app, post the link on your preferred social platform, and let anyone use cloud GPUs to run your app.
 No setup needed, no installation, no hassle.
 Just one click and you're in.

 -->